neoclide/redismru.vim/Readme.md

 # 🚩 Redismru.vim

-Most recently used files plugin for neovim using Redis and job-control feature.
+Most recently used files plugin for neovim/vim8 using Redis and job-control feature.

-Some MRU would cost nearly 50ms to load MRU files at vim startup, this plugin use async job-control feature to avoid it.

 Redismru also perform MRU list load on CursorHold, this makes work with multiply vim instances easier.